peakea/ImageSpin/README.md

 # ImageSpin
 Tool for spinning the RGB values in images forwards and backwards using other images allowing the obfuscation of images with unlimited key images.

+Pixel 24 bit mode
+In this mode each RGB pixel is spun together as 1 24bit integer to reduce the amount of spins by 3 compared to the 8bit mode.

+RGB 8 Bit mode
+This is the prototype mode where each of the Red, Green and Blue colors from a pixel are spun in a given direction against the key.
 The first set of tests uses image 2 to spin image 1 which is not very effective at obfuscating the image.

 The second set of tests uses a random key which appears to be fairly effective at obfuscating the image although for real world use the key should be generated in a more random secure way.

 The third set of tests shows using a mixture of images which can be added and removed in any order to obfuscate the image but is still not effective at totally obfuscating the image.

 The fourth set of tests uses a set of random keys which appears to be very effective at obfuscating the image although for real world use like test 2 the key should be generated in a more random secure way.

 Test image 1 https://pixabay.com/photos/puffin-bird-fish-meal-animal-beak-8372701/